Hexadite/acs-keyvault-agent/README.md

 * Authentication to Azure Key Vault is done securely without any secrets or config maps being used

 # Requirements
-* An deployed Azure Key Vault
+* A deployed Azure Key Vault
 * A Kubernetes cluster with a working `kubectl`

 # How to use it